sirjmann92/sonarr-tmm-custom-script/README.md

 Approach
 --------

 I started out thinking I could create a script to check if a show exists in tMM when sending commands from Sonarr, which seems like it should be a simple thing but tMM's HTTP API options are limited.
 This was challenging as there is no straighforward way to request the needed information from tMM's API.
 Ultimately, I ended up checking for the existence of the `tvshow.nfo` file.
 If it doesn't exist, tMM hasn't scraped the show yet, so the script should update the library and scrape new items which picks up the show and scrapes the show level metadata.
 After the first episode, only the "show" needs to be updated in tMM, which is much more efficient.
 As I was working on the script, I discovered more and more scenarios that could be cared for, so it was adapted, and I also needed to log everything for debugging.
-The script ended up MUCH more complex than I set out to create, but I'm very happy with the result, even though some of the solutions involved less-than-ideal techniques.
+The script ended up MUCH more complex than I set out to create, but I'm very happy with the result, even though some of the solutions involve less-than-ideal techniques.

 Summary
 -------